Relations between infinitesimal non-commutative cumulants: Free, Boolean and monotone infinitesimal cumulants

 \begin{notation} Given $\pi \in \PP(n)$ and a sequence of pairs $(f_n, f^\prime_n)$ of multilinear maps $f_n, f^\prime_n: \AA^{n}\rightarrow \cc$ we denote

 \end{notation}

-A nice way to formalize our previous intuitive considerations is by using the notion of Grassmann algebra.
-As mastered in \cite{FN}, this captures the essence of incps in a way that resembles ncps, making much easier to handle these objects.
-The Grassmann algebra $\mathbb{G} = \{z+\hbar w\,:\,z,w\in\mathbb{C}\},$ is defined as a 2-dimensional vector space over $\mathbb{C}$ with commutative multiplication given by
+A nice way to formalize our previous intuitive considerations is by using the notion of algebra of Grassmann numbers.
+As mastered in \cite{FN}, this captures the essence of incps in a way that resembles ncps, making it much easier to handle these objects.
+The algebra of Grassmann numbers $\mathbb{G} = \{z+\hbar w\,:\,z,w\in\mathbb{C}\},$ is defined as a 2-dimensional vector space over $\mathbb{C}$ with commutative multiplication given by

 where we formally have that $\hbar^2=0$.